Expert Care for High-Risk Pregnancies

 Superior Nursing Care

-If you end up having a high-risk pregnancy, you can depend on the staff at Winnie Palmer Hospital for the highest level of care, delivered with respect and compassion.
+If you end up having a high-risk pregnancy, you can depend on the staff at Orlando Health Winnie Palmer for the highest level of care, delivered with respect and compassion.
 Winnie Palmer Hospital is proud have ANCC Magnet® Recognition for Nursing Excellence.
 This honor recognizes our nurses for their skill, competence and patient care.

 Nursing credentials of staff serving in our High-Risk Maternity Unit include certifications in high-risk obstetrics, basic critical care and fetal monitoring.
 Certified lactation counselors are also available to educate and support new mothers.